canonical/ubuntu-boards-documentation/how-to/flash-images.rst

     Watches established.
     /dev/mmcblk0p1

-In this case, we are also seeing a device representation the first partition of the microSD card, :file:`/dev/mmcblk0p1`.
-However, here we need to remove the "p1" suffix; the device representing the entire microSD card is :file:`/dev/mmcblk0`.
+In this case, we are also seeing a device representing the first partition of the microSD card, :file:`/dev/mmcblk0p1`.
+However, here we need to remove the ``p1`` suffix; the device representing the entire microSD card is :file:`/dev/mmcblk0`.

 This is often the case where the microSD interface is built into your machine